 Pilot aims for accuracy and transparency in both our books and how our service works.
 If anything remains unclear or if you have a question not covered in this FAQ, please send us a message and we will happily get you the answers you need.

-Cash bookkeeping only looks at when money enters or leaves a bank account.
+Cash bookkeeping only tracks when money enters or leaves a bank account.
 Accrual bookkeeping is a more sophisticated approach that records when the money was earned or owed.
 Most larger companies use accrual and Pilot does accrual from day one so there’s no painful transition later.

 We understand the importance of predictability and transparency.
-Every month, we’ll average your prior 3 months of Pilot books to understand your current expense rate.
-That expense rate feeds into the pricing table above (or the table in your quote) and you’ll be charged the corresponding amount.
-No hidden fees or tricks.
+Every month, we’ll average your prior 3 months of books to understand your current expenses, as well as how your financial institution connections, special transactions, and hours of support have changed.

-For pricing purposes, we generally include in expenses all of the money your company spends each month, including payroll, cost of goods sold, and distributions.
-If a large percentage of your expenses are cost of goods sold (COGS), please reach out to us for a custom quote.
+For pricing purposes, we include in expenses the money your company spends each month, including payroll, cost of goods sold, and distributions.

-If we're taking over an existing set of books, there’s an onboarding fee equal to one month of bookkeeping to help us make sure the cutover is a smooth one.
-This fee is waived if we're starting your bookkeeping work from scratch.
+Yes, there’s an onboarding charge equal to one month of bookkeeping to help us make sure your setup process is a smooth one.

 Pilot does all of its bookkeeping in QuickBooks Online because it offers a number of advantages: